ph1lw21/The-Multi-Retro-Dram-Tester-Software-for-V1.-02-PCB/README.md

 ========================================

 ******************************************************************************************************
 Do Not Connect The Multi Retro Dram Tester to a USB port whilst powered from the 2.1mm DC Jack Socket!
+Use one or the other to power the DRAM tester.
 ******************************************************************************************************

 OVERVIEW